 “IEEE” shall mean the Institute of Electrical and Electronic Engineers.

-“Inadvertent Generation Imbalance” shall mean a condition or situation when a difference of less than or equal to +/- 1.5% (or a minimum of +/- 2 MW) occurs between the energy scheduled and the actual delivery of energy to the Electric System.
+“Inadvertent Generation Imbalance” shall mean a condition or situation when a difference of less than or equal to +/- 1.5% (or a maximum (?) of +/- 2 MW) occurs between the energy scheduled and the actual delivery of energy to the Electric System.

-“In-Kind Energy” shall mean Energy purposefully over generated or under generated by Operator to compensate Company for Inadvertent Generation Imbalances.
+“In-Kind Energy” shall mean Energy purposefully over generated or not generated by Operator to compensate Company for Inadvertent Generation Imbalances.
 The delivery of In-Kind Energy shall be scheduled with Company by Operator during a market period (i.e. on peak or off peak as defined by FERC) that is similar to the market period in which the Inadvertent Generation Imbalance occurred.

-“Interconnection Agreement” shall mean the agreement described in the third recital above, including all appendices thereto, as the same may be amended, supplemented, revised, altered, changed, or restated in accordance with its terms.
+“Interconnection Agreement” shall mean the agreement described in the third recital above, including all appendices thereto, as the same may be amended, supplemented, revised, altered, changed, or restated in accordance with its terms which is incorporated herein and made a part hereof.

 “Interconnecting Facilities” shall mean the Company Installed Facilities and the Operator Interconnecting Facilities collectively.